ELENA-LANG/tutorials/VariadicArgument/README.md

 Variadic arguments are used to pass arbitrary number of argument to the functions (so called variadic functions).
 In ELENA they are actively used in many methods.
 For example **printLine[]** extension method is a variadic one.

-A function / method may have only one variadic argument and it should be the last one:
+A function / method can have only one variadic argument and it should be the last one:

     singleton SumOperation
     {